sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/development.rst

 Setting Up a Developement Environment
 -------------------------------------
-Most of the core SiteWhere source code is written in `Java <http://www.oracle.com/technetwork/java/index.html>`_ and made available on on the Reveal Technologies `GitHub page <https://github.com/reveal-technologies>`_.
+Most of the core SiteWhere source code is written in `Java <http://www.oracle.com/technetwork/java/index.html>`_ and made available on on the SiteWhere `GitHub page <https://github.com/sitewhere>`_.
 The easiest path to get up and running is to use a development environment that has integrated support for the Git version control system.
 This guide assumes that you will be using the Eclipse IDE.
 SiteWhere was developed with Eclipse and the repositories contain artifacts that make it simple to load the source into Eclipse.